 The Lisbon Strategy has also taken note that - contrary to what was stated by the European Commission (Green Paper on Innovation, 1995) when its attention was more focused on applied research and on technology-transfer university-industry - even in the field of basic research and of its productivity the EU lost ground compared to its competitors.
-This weakness can be seen in figure 7, that groups the various fields of research in seven broad categories.
-As we can see, the sciences in which Europe excels are mathematics, physics and engineering.

 Taking into account the current state of European economy and society, it is clear that the goals have not been reached.
 According to the News release n° 127/2009 published by Eurostat on September 2009, in 2007 EU27 spent 1.85% of GDP on R&D, practically the same amount as in 2006 (1.84%) and essentially the same as 2000, the year when the Lisbon Strategy was conceived in order to increase this amount.
 Only Sweden (3.73%) and Finland (3.45%) exceeded the 3% target set by the Lisbon Strategy.
-The situation can be summarized in a very efficacious and analytical way in figure
+In brief, we can see the shortfall from the aim of 3% of

-8, where we can see the shortfall from the aim of 3% of GDP in 2006 (calculated for all sectors: government, business, enterprises, higher education, private non-profit) but even how the average annual growth rate in the period 2001-2006 was even below zero (-0,32%).
+GDP in 2006 (calculated for all sectors: government, business, enterprises, higher education, private non-profit) but even how the average annual growth rate in the period 2001-2006 was even below zero (-0,32%).
 Besides, it is possible to appreciate, apart from the various global averages of EU27, also the position of single member states and those of some of the most remarkable national economies of the world: "At a global level, the EU share of GDP devoted to R&D in 2005 was significantly lower than that of Japan (3.32 %), Switzerland (2.90 %) and the United States (2.61 %)" (Eurostat 2009b, p.
 20).

-Before trying to understand the reasons for this, and before proposing possible implementations and corrections, within the heuristic framework of our research, it is necessary to analyze the various phases in which the Lisbon Strategy is articulated and also the various documents linked to it
+Before trying to understand the reasons for this, and before proposing possible implementations and corrections, within the heuristic framework of our research, it is necessary to analyze the various phases in which the Lisbon Strategy is articulated and also the various documents linked to it.